LONDON MARKETS: FTSE 100 Lifted As Unilever Advances, With ECB Meeting In Focus

 U.K. stocks moved higher on Thursday, with Ben & Jerry's ice cream maker Unilever PLC gaining after its earnings report, one of a stream of financial releases.

-A report on British retail sales and an update from the European Central Bank due later could provide cues for investors.
+Stocks remained higher after the release of a report on British retail sales, and ahead of the European Central Bank's policy statement, which could have implications for the pound.

 Continue Reading Below